perliedman/leaflet-routing-machine/tutorials/interaction/index.md

 ### Reversing the route

+> _Note_: From version 2.3.0 and later, this functionality is included in the plugin by setting the option
+> `reverseWaypoints` to `true` for the `L.Routing.Plan` instance.
+The code below still serves as a good
+> example of how to add custom buttons to the routing control's panel.

 It is common to have button to reverse the direction of the route (i.e. reverse the list of waypoints).
 Lets go through the steps necessary to implement such a button.